Attarat Power Plant: History

-A 30-year power purchase agreement was signed with Jordan in October 2014.
+A 30-year power purchase agreement (PPA) was signed with Jordan in October 2014.
 The construction agreement was signed on 12 January 2016.
 The financial closure agreement was signed on 16 March 2017.
 At the same time, YTL Power International increased its stake in the project up to 45% and Guangdong Energy Group Co., Ltd. became a new shareholder also with 45% stake.
 Construction started shortly after.

 Technical description

-The power plant will have 554 MW gross and 477 MW net capacity.
+The power plant has 554 MW (gross) and 477 MW (net) capacity.
 It will consist of two circulating-fluidized-bed units.

-The power plant would consume 10 million tons of oil shale per year which will be provided from the nearby open-pit mine and it is also the biggest mine in Jordan.
+The power plant consumes 10 million tons of oil shale per year which will be provided from the nearby open-pit mine and it is also the biggest mine in Jordan.
 Over its 40-year lifetime it would need an oil-shale mining area of approximately 11 km2.

 The plant is among the largest power plants in Jordan (the largest being Aqaba Thermal Power Station), and the largest oil shale-fired power plant in the world after Narva Power Plants in Estonia.

 Financing

-The project will cost US$2.1 billion.
+The project costed US$2.1 billion.
 Shareholders will invest $528 million and the rest will be financed by $1.6 billion loan provided by the Bank of China and the Industrial and Commercial Bank of China, and guaranteed by China Export and Credit Insurance Corporation.
 This is the largest private project financing supported by China Export and Credit Insurance Corporation to date.

 Construction

-The pland is designed by WorleyParson.
+The plant is designed by WorleyParsons.
 The engineering, procurement and construction contract was awarded to Guangdong Power Engineering Corporation, a subsidiary of China Energy Engineering Group.
 The power plant would be designed by WorleyParsons.
-It would use boilers provided by Foster Wheeler and the turbine and generator by Siemens.
+It would use boilers provided by Foster Wheeler, and the turbine and generator by Siemens.